loopbackio/loopback.io/pages/en/lb2/Creating-updating-and-deleting-data.md

   If found, returns the object.
 If not found, creates a new instance (record).

     {% include important.html content="Be sure to include a `where` clause in the filter object.
-    Without the `where`, the `findOrCreate` finds and returns the first record in the collection, without error, which can lead to unintended behavior." %}
+    Without the `where`, the `findOrCreate` finds and returns the first record in the collection, without error, which can lead to unintended behavior.
+    " %}
 * [save](http://apidocs.strongloop.com/loopback/#persistedmodel-prototype-save) - Save model instance.
   If the instance doesn't have an ID, then calls [create](http://apidocs.strongloop.com/loopback/#persistedmodel-create) instead.
   Triggers: validate, save, update, or create.